mattmakai/fullstackpython.com/source/content/pages/02-web-frameworks/0205-flask.markdown

   to look through when you're wondering how to do something that's not in the core framework.

+* [Explore Flask](http://exploreflask.com/) is a public domain book that was previously backed on Kickstarter and cost money for about a year before being open sourced.
+The book explains best practices and patterns for building Flask apps.

 * Randall Degges wrote a detailed walkthrough for [building a Flask app in 30 minutes](https://stormpath.com/blog/build-a-flask-app-in-30-minutes/).